mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed an issue where in some rare cases when switching from the Landscape view of a datasource to its Data view, information from a different datasource would be shown.
+* We fixed an issue where in some rare cases when switching from the Landscape View of a data source to its Data View, information from a different data source would be shown.

 ### April 18, 2024